You are not alone.

 My son Mark has been in hospital now two years after a spine injury which left him tetraplegic.
 There have been many ups and downs.
 But one of the most positive influences for Mark have been the visits he has received from the SCIO Peer Support Program.
 I have not been in attendance for all of them but have been there for a couple.
 As I listened to the kindness and empathy that was shared, as I listened to the honest open responses to questions that Mark asked, as I watched the enthusiasm for life that was evident, I was simply awed!
 Mark has had loving, giving, interesting, intelligent, sharing people visit him from the Peer Support Program.
 And it makes a huge difference!
 It’s not just a difference, however, for the patient; it is a huge difference for the caregivers when they too can ask questions and receive real and informative answers.
 My smile is always there when I see Mark happy.
 And I see him happy when a peer support volunteer visits.
 Thank you.

-Looking for Peer Support?
+Looking for Peer or Family Support?

 Toll free: 1-877-422-1112